Local approximations of inverse block Toeplitz matrices and Baxter-type theorems for long-memory processes: Introduction

 Covariance matrices and their inverses (also known as \textit{precision matrices}) are widely used in statistics and applied probability.
 Applications include quasi-Gaussian likelihood and graphical models, among others.
-For a survey, see \cite{b:gre-58}, and for a textbook treatment, \cite{p:gray-06}.
-See also \cite{p:che-13} for estimation of covariance and precision matrices.
-While the covariance matrix $T_n(w)$ in (\ref{eq:Tn}) has a simple (block) Toeplitz structure, its inverse $T_n(w)^{-1}$ poses theoretical and computational challenges.
+For a survey, see \cite{p:gray-06}, and for a textbook treatment, \cite{b:gre-58}.
+While the covariance matrix $T_n(w)$ has a simple (block) Toeplitz structure, its inverse $T_n(w)^{-1}$ poses theoretical and computational challenges.
 In contrast, the entries of the inverse $T_\infty(w)^{-1}$ of $T_\infty(w)$ in (\ref{eq:Tinfty135}) allow a simple closed-form expression in terms of the (backward) infinite-order autoregressive coefficients of $w$ (see (\ref{eq:Tinftyinv973}) and Section \ref{sec:4} below).
 Thus, $T_\infty(w)^{-1}$ provides a good theoretical and practical basis for studying the properties of $T_n(w)^{-1}$.
 In this context, it is important to investigate how well $T_{\infty}(w)^{-1}$ approximates $T_n(w)^{-1}$.

 Let $\overline{\D}:=\{z\in\C :\vert z\vert\le 1\}$ be the closed unit disk in $\C$.
-In this paper we restrict to the symbol $w$ satisfying the following condition (F$_d$) for $d \in (0,1/2)$:
+In this paper, we restrict to the symbol $w$ satisfying the following condition (F$_d$) for $d \in (0,1/2)$:

 Here, the condition (C) for $g:\T \to \C^{q\times q}$ is defined as follows:

 Thus, $w(e^{i\theta})$ has a unique singularity at $\theta=0$.
 In time series literature, the corresponding second-order stationary process $\{X_k\}$ with spectral density $w$ of the form (F$_d$) for $d\in (-1/2,1/2)\setminus \{0\}$ is called the $q$-variate \textit{autoregressive fractionally integrated moving-average} (ARFIMA) process or the \textit{vector ARFIMA} process.
 In particular, (F$_d$) for $d\in(0,1/2)$ implies that $\{X_k\}$ has \textit{long memory} in the sense that $\sum_{k=-\infty}^{\infty} \Vert \gamma(k) \Vert= \infty$ holds (see, e.g., \cite{I02} and \cite{IKP2}, and the references therein).
 Here, for $a \in \C^{q\times q}$, $\|a\|$ denotes the spectral norm of $a$.